open-telemetry/opentelemetry-specification/specification/metrics/api.md

-conflicts is meant to help avoid the semantic error state described in the [OpenTelemetry Metrics data model](datamodel.md#opentelemetry-data-model) when more than one kind of point is written for a given instrument `name` and Meter identity.
+conflicts is meant to help avoid the semantic error state described in the [OpenTelemetry Metrics data model](datamodel.md#opentelemetry-data-model) when more than one kind of point is written for a given instrument `name` and Meter identity from the same process.

 <a name="instrument-namespace"></a>

-Distinct Meters MUST be treated as separate namespaces for the purposes of [Instrument type conflict detection](#instrument-type-conflict-detection).
+Distinct Meters MUST be treated as separate namespaces for the purposes of detecting [duplicate instrument registration conflicts](#instrument-type-conflict-detection).

 <a name="instrument-naming-rule"></a>